Christley/ChrisAPI/README.md

 - Shows your camera position.
 - Shows where your mouse is located in the game.
 - Max distance which affects what is displayed on objects/doors

+# Quests

+- Shows quest status, like FINISHED, NOT_STARTED or IN_PROGRESS for each quest